 Maine Lighthouse & Milky Way Photography

 Maine Lighthouses & Dark Skies

 We traveled this route over several days.
-First, you will want to check out our Dark Sky Resources page to determine the ideal conditions for milky way viewing before planning your trip.
+Before planning your trip, you should check out our Dark Sky Resources page to determine the ideal conditions for viewing the Milky Way.

-We have picked dark sky locations for you, but you will have to check the new moon/moonrise charts and be sure to go in a suitable month with a clear weather forecast to photograph the milky way.
-We suggest you make this trip during the milky way week of the month from May through October when it is visible.
+We have picked dark sky locations for you, but you will have to check the new moon/moonrise charts and be sure to go in a suitable month with a clear weather forecast to photograph the Milky Way.
+We suggest you make this trip during the Milky Way week of May through October, when it is visible.
 It was a beautiful stretch of perfect weather during the week of meteor showers in August 2015.
 As a result, you will see many meteors in our images.

+Maine Lighthouse & Milky Way Photography